-or any other child
+* or any other child

->

-> For example, a couple with one child qualify for 2 bedrooms, a single parent with a girl aged 6 and a boy aged 12 qualify for 3 bedrooms.
+For example, a couple with one child would qualify for 2 bedrooms.
+A single parent with a girl aged 6 and a boy aged 12 would qualify for 3 bedrooms.
 Follow the link on the right to the LHA Rates (Valuation Office Agency) website to calculate your LHA rate.
-Leeds LHA rate calculator can be found in the external links section of this page.
+The Leeds LHA rate calculator can be found in the external links section.

->

-> Who is the shared rate paid to?
+Who is the shared rate paid to?

->

-> If you are single and under 35 you get the shared accommodation rate of LHA no matter what size of property you rent.
-You will also get the shared rate if you are single and over 35, or a couple without children and live in shared accommodation.
+If you are single and under 35 you get the shared accommodation rate of LHA no matter what size property you rent.
+You will also get the shared rate if you are single and over 35, or a couple without children living in shared accommodation.

->

-> However if you are a single care leaver under 22, a foster carer, are severely disabled, or are between 25 and 34 and have been homeless at any time for more than 3 months, you may be able to get the 1 bedroom rate – contact us if you think that this may apply to you.
+However, if you are a single care leaver under 22, a foster carer, severely disabled, or between 25 and 34 and have been homeless at any time for more than 3 months, you may be able to get the 1 bedroom rate – contact us if you think that this may apply to you.

->

-> Can I get an extra room if my carer stays some nights?
+Can I get an extra room if my carer stays some nights?